-The best website builders cover a range of use cases, not least the best ecommerce website builders and the best small business website builders.
-Those with ecommerce tools allow you to build a website and sell products online, providing your business with a new sales avenue.
+The best website builders cover multiple use cases, from the best ecommerce website builders to the best small business website builders.
+Ecommerce tools help you build a website that sells products online, giving your business a new avenue for sales.

-With an ecommerce store, you can drive sales for products and services, whether online or offline.
-Online products can be forwarded directly to customers over email, while offline products are shipped to the customer's mailing address supplied at the time of purchase.
+An ecommerce store allows you to drive product and service sales, both online and offline.
+If they're online, products can be forwarded directly to customers via email, while offline products are shipped to a mailing address supplied during the purchase.

 Our top picks for the best ecommerce website builders

 For ecommerce, Wix is a top choice, three online store plans boasting advanced tools, a huge number of visually-appealing templates, an exceptional editor with high levels of customization, and comprehensive support.
 You get the full website builder included with its free package, a 14-day money-back guarantee with every plan, and ad-free sites on paid plans plus extra features.